Empezar Desde Cero: Empezar Desde Cero Fan Edition

 Empezar Desde Cero was reissued as Empezar Desde Cero (Fan Edition) on June 21, 2008, in Mexico.
 The re-release CD includes three bonus tracks in addition to the standard Empezar Desde Cero tracklist and a bonus DVD.
 The DVD features the music videos for the Empezar Desde Cero singles "Inalcanzable" and "Empezar Desde Cero", plus the making-of the videos and karaoke tracks.
 The album was nominated for a Latin Grammy Award for Best Pop Vocal Album, Duo or Group.

 The new tracks are "Te Daría Todo" and "Tal Vez Mañana", written and performed by Dulce María and Maite Perroni, respectively.
-The third bonus track was the promotional single "Estar Bien", featuring Chilean pop group Kudai and Mexican actress and singer Eiza "Lola" González, which was used to promote the Mexican health-awareness campaign "Elige Estar Bien".
+The third bonus track was the promotional single "Estar Bien", featuring Chilean pop rock group Kudai and Mexican actress and singer Eiza González, which was used to promote the Mexican health-awareness campaign "Elige Estar Bien".

 Prior to the release of Empezar Desde Cero (Fan Edition), Maite Perroni's solo song, "Tal Vez Mañana", had leaked onto the Internet along with fellow RBD band member Christopher Uckermann's "Sueles Volver".

 The cover art for Empezar Desde Cero (Fan Edition) only included the band's logo in the middle of a bright red circular ring, which was the symbol used to represent the Empezar Desde Cero era, over what seemed to be an old cardboard or crumpled-up paper background.

 On June 19, 2008, the promotion schedule for Empezar Desde Cero (Fan Edition) went under way, as RBD performed at the Exa TV concert in Mexico, though with the absences of Anahí, due to sickness, and Maite Perroni, due to filming the telenovela Cuidado con el Ángel.
 The concert marked the first performance of the song "Te Daría Todo", handled solely by Dulce María.

 On July 8, 2008, a press conference was organized for RBD to officially promote Empezar Desde Cero (Fan Edition), also without the presence of Perroni.

 On July 19, 2008, the band performed at the concert organized to celebrate the 50-year anniversary of Televisa in Monterrey, Mexico, where they sang "Inalcanzable", "Y No Puedo Olvidarte" and "Te Daría Todo".

 On July 27, 2008, the group performed "Estar Bien" together with Kudai at the finale of Colombian TV show El Programa del Millón.